NATIVE ROOTS, LLC

 MMSD is holding two Rain Garden workshops for the general public to learn about the importance of catching rain water where it falls.
 We will discuss simple ways every homeowner can keep stormwater runoff on their property including installation of native plants in a rain garden.
 Topics will include how to site the rain garden,

-Wauwatosa Garden Club - Wauwatosa Public Library Firefly Room 10:00am - Noon
+Wauwatosa Garden Club - Wauwatosa Public Library Firefly Room 2:00pm - 2:40pm

 We have partnered with the Wild Ones Fox Valley Native Plant Certification Program to be an instructor for some of their elective courses.
 There are many great course opportunities in addition to ours to learn about the importance of native plants and how they interact with wildlife.